 Step 4: Mail it in.

 Place the clean, dry pigtails in a plastic ziplock bag and then put in an envelope and send it on to us.
+Please check that you use correct postage so your hair is not returned to you.
 We would love to tell our clients about their hair donors so please tell us about yourselves.
 Maybe even take before and after shots and send us your photos.
-We would love to post your photos, well wishes and prayers from our donators on our new website coming in summer 2013.
-Send it on to:
+We keep all letters and before and after photos for our clients to see so feel free to tell us your story!
+We love to see where our donations come from. would love to post your photos, well wishes and prayers from our Send it on to:

 The Art of Wigs